 DO YOU THINK SHIPPING A PUPPY IS ??

 WELL ITS NOT ANYMORE..
-WE HAVE BEEN SHIPPING PUPPIES AND
+WE HAVE BEEN SHIPPING PUPPIES FOR

-BIRDS FOR OVER 23 YRS...
-ITS NOT LIKE IT USED TO BE.. ( IN THE LUGGAGE DEPT )
+OVER 25 YRS...
+ITS NOT LIKE IT USED TO BE... ( IN THE LUGGAGE DEPT)

-YEAR ROUND..
-THEY ARE TAKIN FROM US IN A CLIMATE CONTROLLED ROOM INTO VAN THAT
+YEAR ROUND...
+THEY ARE TAKEN FROM US IN A CLIMATE CONTROLLED ROOM INTO VAN THAT

 IS CLIMATE CONTROLLED AND THEN INTO A CABIN MADE JUST FOR ANIMALS..
-THEN TAKIN OF
+THEN TAKEN OF

-GET A $2000.00 INS POLICY ON EVERY ANIMAL JUST IN CASE..
+GET A $2000.00 INS POLICY ON EVERY MALTIPOO JUST IN CASE...
 BUT NO WORRIES NOTHING

 EVERYTHING TO SHIP THE PUPPY INCLUDING THE TRAVEL CRATE AND THE FLYING